 Even though Alice’s voice and personality never clicked with me, the storyline was definitely engaging and unpredictable.
 And without providing any spoilers for future readers, Wells’ aliens are definitely worth exploring in this book.
 The aliens may parallel human beings in numerous ways, but they also hold their own secrets and talents.
 The aliens and their background story made me question my own knowledge of the universe, and everything from human understanding, to science, to ancestry, and to historical events.
 I loved the path that Wells provides to his readers to help connect his characters to the aliens and the other conflicts that invade them.
 The aliens and the reasons behind their crash in Minnesota are definitely the key factors make Dark Energy an engaging read.

 Even though I found the main character, Alice, to be one-dimensional, I think the plot, the twists, and the well-constructed ending are well crafted and make the book a good contribution to the science fiction genre.

 Amazon • Barnes and Noble • Book Depository

-NOTE: I was not provided a copy of this book by the author or the publisher in an exchange for a review.
-I received this book as a gift from a friend and reviewed it at my own discretion.
-All statements and opinions in this review are mine.
+NOTE: Even though this is an Advance Reader’s Copy (ARC), I borrowed this book from a fellow blogger.
+I was not provided a copy of this book by the author or the publisher for a review.
+All statements and honest opinions are mine.